Read time 4 minutes

-As an Exchange Online (Microsoft 365) user, you might be familiar with a shared mailbox, which is used by a group of people added or assigned to the shared mailbox to send and receive emails from a common email ID.
-Using this common email address of the shared mailbox, any group member can send an email which will be received by all other members automatically and the same goes for the reply on that email which can be viewed by other users also as it remains in the shared mailbox only It is a useful service by Microsoft 365 for same department users or those who are involved in the same project or event.
+To align with its approach of getting things done and staying connected, Microsoft 365 has launched a variety of features within its suite of applications.
+As an Exchange Online user, you might be familiar with the concept of a shared mailbox.
+It is a unique mailbox which is used by a group pf people to send and receive emails from a common email ID.
+By using this common email address, any group member can send an email which will be received by all other members automatically and even the reply on that email can be viewed by others also as it remains in the shared mailbox only.
+This service turns out to be an effective one especially for the people who are working on the same project.

 However, a shared mailbox can only be created and managed by a global admin account or Exchange Online admin account.